DamoM73/python-oop-with-deepest-dungeon/stage_4.md

         print(f"{self.name} doesn't want to fight you")
 ```

-Now I can see the problem.
-If **main.py** is expecting a Boolean value, it won't get one because the `Character` `fight` method doesn't return anything.
+Here’s the issue: **main.py** expects the `fight` method to return a True or False value, but the `Character` class’s `fight` method doesn’t return anything.

-Well, that's not entirely correct.
-All Python functions (including methods) return a value.
-If the `return` statement is not used, then the default values of `None` is returned, but why does that stop our game?
+In Python, if a function doesn’t have a `return` statement, it still returns something — the default value `None`.

+The problem is that `None` counts as `False` in an `if` statement, so the game thinks the player lost the fight, which makes the program end.

 Let's zoom back in to the fight handler in **main.py** to understand.